 Welcome to the Holzer Health Center Parent's Corner!
-Below you will find a list of Frequently Asked Questions, or read our annual Parent Newsletter.
-Questions not covered? email firstname.lastname@example.org
+Below is a list of questions for parents who have full time registered students attending Florida Tech.
+Below you will find a list of Frequently Asked Questions.
+Questions not covered? email email@example.com

 I didn't buy the Student Health Insurance for my son/daughter.
 Can they still use the health center?